 With great popularity, iOS and Android operating systems already have more than 2.5 million applications.
 There are many options for numerous functions, from the entertainment to the day-to-day corporate, through economic transactions, sales, and business.

-In this sense, the native applications are excellent tools that companies can use as a differential to provide its employees and customers.
-Understand the concept and the advantages of native applications:
+In this sense, the native applications are excellent tools that companies can use as a differential.
+They can do it to provide its employees and customers.
+Understand the concept and advantages of native applications:

 What is a native application?
 A Review!

 A native application is one that is designed for use on a platform or specific device.
 For this feature, it can interact and take advantage of operating system features and other software that are installed on this platform.
 Following are the 4 major reasons you should consider for investing in a native application:

 Being built for the device operating system in question and thus have the ability to use specific hardware and software, the native application can take advantage of the latest technology available on mobile devices.
 You can synchronize with the global positioning system (GPS), the ultra-sensitive camera, accelerometer, a compass, etc., as well as an updated contact list.